smithy-security/smithy/docs/extending/writing-producers.md

 1. Parse program arguments:
    1. `in`: the raw tool results file location.
-   2. `out`: where to place the Dracon compatible output file location.
+   2. `out`: where to place the Smithy compatible output file location.
 2. Parse the `in` file into Protobufs (`LaunchToolResponse`).
 3. Add metadata to Protobufs (e.g. git/source-code information).
 4. Write the protobuf bytes to the `out` file.
-5. Create a Tekton Task `task.yaml` with `.metadata.labels["v1.dracon.ocurity.com/component"] = producer`.
+5. Create a Tekton Task `task.yaml` with `.metadata.labels["v1.smithy.smithy-security.com/component"] = producer`.

 ## Producer API